 Emergency After-Hours Telephone: +(246) 227-4000

 See the Department of State’s Fact Sheet on Dominica for information on U.S. – Dominica relations.

 Passports and visa: U.S. citizens must have a valid U.S. passport to enter Dominica.
 No visa is required for stays less than 6 months if you have an onward or return ticket, confirmation of accommodation, and can produce evidence of your ability to maintain yourself.
 There is a departure tax of US $22 assessed when leaving Dominica.
 Children under twelve years of age are exempt from the departure tax.

 Dominica continues to rebuild following Hurricane Maria in September 2017.
-Electricity is restored to the capital and other populated areas, but many areas remain without electricity.
-Roads are clear with ongoing repairs.
-Hotel accommodations are limited and conditions at some hotels are below comfort level.
-Travelers should verify whether their hotel has hot water, air conditioning, and or other amenities they consider necessary.
+Electricity is restored to the capital and other populated areas, but some rural areas remain without electricity.
+All main roads are clear and passable, though some rural secondary roads remain impassible.
+Hotel accommodations are limited.
+Many hotels have rebuilt, though some remain closed.
+Travelers should be aware that some rebuilt hotels might not have all previously-available comforts, and should verify whether their hotel has hot water, air conditioning, and or other amenities they consider necessary.

 Remember that local authorities are responsible for investigating and prosecuting the crime.